Torah Fund Legacy Society

 One option is to name Torah Fund as a beneficiary of an account you already have.
 You might also consider a life insurance policy, with Torah Fund as a beneficiary.

-The money will be divided among the institutions that Torah Fund supports at the time your gift is received.
-Currently the funds are used to help sustain these remarkable degree-granting institutions of higher Jewish learning of the Conservative/Masorti movement worldwide:
+The money will be divided among the beneficiary organizations that Torah Fund supports at the time your gift is received.
+Currently the funds are used to support scholarships and programs in the worldwide Conservative/Masorti institutions of higher Jewish learning.